About Me

 Projects

 Most of my projects are available on GitHub, if you'd like to check them out.
-Right now I'm focussed on front-end engineering, with some backend .NET and Python work thrown in there on the side.
+Right now I'm focussed on front-end engineering, with some backend Node and Python work thrown in there on the side.
 Here are some of the more fun ones.

 Burra.town